Unlock coins from their silos with interblockchain

 From minutes, hours and sometimes days, we progress to seconds and $0 fees (or very close to).

-Any spent i-Bitcoin can be redeemed back as Bitcoin with their full value.
-An i-Bitcoin (iBTC) is pegged on the Bitcoin (BTC).
+Any spent proxy Bitcoins can be redeemed back as Bitcoins with their full value.
+A proxy Bitcoin (iBTC) is pegged on the Bitcoin (BTC).

 Actually, coins like Bitcoin are used mainly as speculation assets.
 Transaction costs are as high as $30 USD